ags54/team6-resume-analyser/docs/SETUP.md

 ### Linting

-We are using eslint for formatting the frontend.
+We are using eslint for linting the frontend.

 #### in vscode (reccomended)